 For the design team, the highly collaborative project was a valuable experience in many ways.
 “It was a very upbeat and collaborative project atmosphere working with a large yet tight-knit team that was able to turn around excellent work quickly,” says Matthews.
 “I was also impressed with the Amazon team’s work ethic and positivity.”

-Both Kean and Matthews agree it would be ideal to experience Understory and the Spheres together, something that might be possible at some point in the future.
-As of right now, the public can tour the Spheres two Saturdays a month by reservation and Understory is open seven days a week.
+Both Kean and Matthews agree it would be ideal to experience Understory and the Spheres together.
+Currently, the public can tour the Spheres two Saturdays a month by reservation and Understory is open seven days a week.

 Project Name: Understory at Amazon Spheres